-Mobile payment solutions are a convenient alternative to cash and credit cards.
+Gone are the days of needing to stash your phone and your wallet in your back pocket or bag.
+Nowadays, there’s a convenient alternative to credit cards and cash: Mobile payment solutions.
 You can use a mobile wallet to pay for online transactions or use a built-in chip in your phone to pay for an in-store purchase.

 Samsung Pay is the proprietary mobile wallet that you will find on newer Samsung devices.
 This app comes with convenient tools to manage your money and pay for purchases online and in stores.
-Getting started is very easy, and you will soon want to use this app as your go-to payment method.
+Getting started is very easy, and soon you’ll wonder how you ever managed to shop without this app.

-Begin by checking to see if you own a compatible Samsung smartphone; all Galaxy devices since the S6 and Note devices have the technology built-in, in addition to several Galaxy A devices.
-Many Samsung wearable also features Samsung Pay for quick payment with your wrist — no smartphone required.
+Begin by checking you own a compatible Samsung smartphone.
+All Galaxy devices since the S6 and Note devices have the technology built-in, in addition to several Galaxy A devices.
+Many Samsung wearables also feature Samsung Pay for quick payment with your wrist — no

 Once you have determined that your Samsung smartphone is compatible with Samsung Pay, follow these steps:

 Step 1: Begin by opening the Samsung Pay app on your device.

 Step 2: Once the application is open on your device, tap the Get Started button.

 Step 3: You’ll then be given the choice of setting up the app using iris or fingerprint scanning or a PIN only.
 When selecting PIN only, you’ll be prompted to input a four-digit PIN that will be used in the future to protect your information — type it twice for verification.